-This week I wanted to sing through a lot of the songs in the Children’s Songbook on mothers with a fun dress-up activity called “What’s Different About Mother?”.
-What’s great is this activity can be done with ANY song(s) so feel free to review your program songs or even tweak it so it fits for Father’s Day!
+Try this easy dress-up Mother’s Day singing time activity called “What’s Different About Mother?”
+What’s great is this activity can be done with ANY song(s) so feel free to review your program songs or sing any Mother’s Day song you like!

 - Lipstick (the brighter, the better!)

 - High heels and tennis shoes